Mary of Nazareth (film): Plot

 Mary's son, Jesus, is later seen in the desert in prayer, undergoing a temptation from the devil and overcoming it, before leaving to begin his ministry.
 He attends a wedding with his parents when he is told the wine had run out.
 Aware of his divine powers, Mary asks Jesus for help.
 He tells her his hour has not yet come, but nonetheless, Jesus orders the servants to fill the jars with water, and he miraculously turns it into wine.
 Shortly after this, Jesus departs on his ministry, and while he is away, Joseph falls ill and dies, with Mary at his side.

 Jesus begins preaching the kingdom of God, and Magdalen comes across him and listens.
 However, she continues to ply her trade until she is caught by her husband in the village of Nain and is denounced.
 She is dragged into the street to be stoned as an adulteress just as Jesus and his disciples are walking by.
 The elders decide to ask him whether the woman should be stoned, but Jesus, after writing something on the ground, tells the crowd that anyone who is without sin could throw the first stone.
 Unable to meet his standard, they all drop their stones and walk away.
 With no one left to condemn her, Jesus tells her to go in peace, and not sin again.

 Jesus' family in Nazareth are concerned about the danger Jesus is courting by his preaching and wish him to come home and stay safe.
 They discuss their concerns with Mary and they go to the house of the Pharisee Simon where Jesus is preaching.
 Unable to enter because of the crowd, they ask to see Jesus.
 When he is told that his mother and relatives are there, Jesus declares that his mother, and his brother, and his sister are those to do the will of God.
 Upset, Jesus' relatives tell Mary that Jesus has repudiated her and is no longer her son, but Mary instead declares that he is her Lord.
 She then follows Jesus throughout the rest of his ministry.

 While listening to her son while he was preaching, Magdalen enters as he tells a parable of a son who squandered his father's inheritance, repented and returned, receiving the father's forgiveness.
 This cuts Magdalen to the heart and she cries for Mary.
 Mary approaches Magdalen and embraces her, and Magdalen rushes to Jesus, weeps on his feet and wipes them with her hair.
 Scandalized, Simon reminds Jesus of who this woman is and what she does, but Jesus tells him that she loves much because she has been forgiven much.
-He then assures Madgalen that her faith has saved her.
+He then assures Magdalen that her faith has saved her.
 She then joins the number of Jesus' disciples.